WEEKLY COMPANY INSIGHT: MERIDIAN ENERGY

-Meridian Energy is New Zealand’s largest electricity generator and has a 100% renewable generation platform.
-It owns and operates New Zealand’s largest portfolio of hydro and wind generation assets and generates about 30% of New Zealand’s electricity from seven hydro and four wind facilities.
+Meridian Energy (MEL) is New Zealand’s largest electricity generator and has a 100% renewable generation platform.
+It owns and operates New Zealand’s largest portfolio of hydro and wind generation assets and generates over 30% of New Zealand’s electricity from seven hydro and five wind facilities.
 MEL’s generation and retail portfolio is carefully managed to reduce earnings volatility that can arise from adverse hydrological conditions.
-MEL has over 270,000 customers across its two brands, Meridian and Powershop.
+MEL has over 300,000 customers across its two brands, Meridian and Powershop.
 The Crown retains 51% ownership of MEL.

 The Electricity Authority is reviewing the rules that Transpower follows in setting the transmission pricing for the national electricity grid.
-One issue that has emerged in recent years is that power from North Island generators is often transferred across the Cook Strait HVDC link when South Island hydro lakes are at low levels.
-North Island generators pay nothing for using the link to send their power south, as all costs are allocated to South Island generators.
-One of the options outlined by the Authority is to change the pricing methodology to rectify this, which would see South Island electricity generators (like MEL) benefit strongly from much lower charges.
+Under the current model, North Island generators pay nothing for using the link to send their power south, as all costs are allocated to South Island generators.
+One of the options outlined by the Authority is to change the pricing methodology to rectify this, which would see South Island electricity generators.
+We expect MEL to benefit from a potential change in the Transmission Pricing Methodology (TPM) in FY20, allowing it to grow earnings ahead of its peers.

 MEL is one of the better managed New Zealand electricity companies paying a sustainable dividend, supplemented by the multi-year capital return programme, while it has the lowest debt leverage in the sector.
 MEL remains a core holding in the PWR New Zealand equities portfolio.